WICG/storage-buckets/explainer.md

 ### Bucket titles

-Buckets are expected to be named using programmer-friendly identifiers, simiarly to variable names.
-By contrast, bucket titles are user-friendly descriptions.
+Because buckets are expected to be named using programmer-friendly identifiers, simiarly to variable names, we could have a bucket title option, which in contrast would be user-friendly descriptions of the bucket.
-Titles are intended to support user agents that want to offer the ability to delete individual buckets in their storage management UI.
-These user agents may display bucket titles when showing buckets to their users.
+Titles could be useful for user agents that want to offer the ability to delete individual buckets in their storage management UI.
+These user agents could display bucket titles when showing buckets to their users.

 `title` was chosen for consistency with the
 [HTML title element](https://html.spec.whatwg.org/multipage/semantics.html#the-title-element).

-Bucket titles present some subtleties for applications that support multiple languages.
-Specifically, a bucket's title will presumably reflect the users' preferred language at the time the bucket is created.
-The current API surface does not allow changing a bucket's description, so already-created buckets will not reflect language preference changes.
+Bucket titles could present some subtleties for applications that support multiple languages.
+Specifically, a bucket's title could presumably reflect the users' preferred language at the time the bucket is created.
+In this alternative the API surface will not allow changing a bucket's description, so already-created buckets will not reflect language preference changes.

-Including application strings in user agent UI has non-trivial security and privacy implications, which may deter some user agents from using the `title` as intended.
-For example, user agents that intend to incorporate the `title` need to mitigate against misleading values such as
-`"You have a virus!
+This alternative was rejected because including strings provided by the author in user agent UI may introduce a11y and i18n issues, as well as have non-trivial security and privacy implications, which may deter some user agents from using the `title` as intended.
+For example, user agents that intend to incorporate the `title` need to mitigate against misleading values such as `"You have a virus!
 Go to www.evil.com for a cleanup"`.

 ### Alternative name for the bucket `title` property